c2v4/Java-Collections-Overview/slides.md

   * Based on Priority Heap
   * Orders elements according to their `Comparable` implementation or by provided `Comparator`
 * BlockingQueue
-  * Additionally provides methods to wait for the queue to be empty to insert an element and a method to wait for the queue to have element to be retrieved
+  * Additionally provides methods to wait for the queue to be empty to insert an element and a method to wait for the queue to have an element to be retrieved
 * Deque
   * Supports inserting and removing elements from both ends
   * Name comes from Double Ended Queue